byronshilly/mateo/README.md

 - `config.py`: Stores application configuration variables.
 - `app.py`: Flask application initialization.

-### Authentication
+### Authentication and Authorization

 Mateo requires two authentication mechanisms:

 - **User Authentication:** User login and session preservation.
 For this we use Flask-JWT.
 To log a user in, the frontend will call the `/auth` endpoint.
-If the username/password combination is correct, the endpoint will return a JWT that the frontend will store for all subsequent requests.
+If the username/password combination is correct, the endpoint will return a JWT that the frontend will store and use for all subsequent requests.
 This token allows the backend to know what user is making a particular request.
 This token also doubles as an authorization mechanism, ensuring that only users on our frontend can make requests to our backend.
   However, there are a few requests that need to come from our frontend without a user in place (e.g. user creation on sign up).
   For these cases, the mechanism described in the next bullet point is needed.
-- **API Authorization (Not yet implmented):** Requests to our API should only be serviced if they are coming from our frontend application, and should deny any requests from third-parties.
-This can be accomplished in one of two ways:
+- **API Authorization (Not yet implemented):** Requests to our API should only be serviced if they are coming from our frontend application, and should deny any requests from third-parties.
+This can be accomplished in one of two ways and is yet to be decided:
     - Using a user authentication token (described in the first bullet point) with a preexisting user account owned by us.
     - Using flask-rebar to authenticate with a different key/token.
-  This is yet to be decided.

 ### Local deployment